Cracko298/CombinedAudioTool/README.md

        --efrw, ext-fsb-raw    [SegmentFilePATH]                              > Extracts the raw GCADPCM/DSPADPCM Audio from an *.fsb Soundbank File.
        --edrw, ext-dsp-raw    [GeneratedDspFilePATH]                         > Extracts the raw GCADPCM/DSPADPCM Audio from a Nintendo *.dsp Audio File.
        --rsnd, replace-snd    [SegmentFilePATH]        [DspFilePATH]         > Convert Nintendo *.dsp Audio File to *.fsb Soundbank File.
+       --gmtd, get-metadata   [CombinedAudioPATH]                            > Get info such as Header-Size, Number of Audio Files, and if the CombinedAudio.bin Archive has been Modified.
        --upd,  update                                                        > Updates From Current Version to the Latest Version of 'CATool.py'.
        --rstr, restore                                                       > Basically an Emergancy Version of '--upd' that Wipes all Files from CATool and Reinstalls them.
        --h,    help                                                          > Displays this Message.